 Tailwind: If you are trying to build your email list, you really need to be on Pinterest.
 I’ve known about Pinterest for a while, but always put it on the backburner because I thought it was too cumbersome.
 It does involve some work up front, but once you get your system down you will start seeing results in a short period of time.

 Camtasia: If you’re developing a course or doing YouTube tutorials, you should check out Camtasia.
-It’s a little pricey, but it’s definitely worth it because allows you a lot of premium capabilities and it is user-friendly.
+It’s a little pricey, but it’s definitely worth it because allows you a lot of premium capabilities and its user-friendly.

 Freshbooks: Great accounting software for small businesses (the invoicing feature is my favorite).